-This section presents the analysis of the Student Outcomes for the Computer Science Program at the University of Puerto at Bayamón.
+This section presents the analysis of the Student Outcomes for the Information Systems Program at the University of Puerto at Bayamón.
 Each outcome was further divided into performance indicators and was analyzed using at least two instruments: one direct measurement and one indirect measurement.
-The main direct measurement for the majority of the outcomes was the post-test given to all students enrolled in our Capstone course for the past three semesters.
-The other outcomes were assessed using rubrics.
-The main indirect measure was a survey that the students in our Capstone course completed.
+The main direct measurement for most of the outcomes was the post-test given to all students enrolled in our Capstone course for the past three semesters.
+The other outcomes were assessed using rubrics The main indirect measure was a survey administered to the students in our Capstone course.
 Whenever a discrepancy was found, relevant materials from the courses were analyzed.